Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

 It is possible to change SST-PP level using out of band (OOB) agent (Via some remote management console, through BMC "Baseboard Management Controller" interface).
-This mode is supported from the Sapphire Rapids processor generation.
+This mode is supported from the woke Sapphire Rapids processor generation.
 The kernel and tool change to support this mode is added to Linux kernel version 5.18.
 To enable this feature, kernel config "CONFIG_INTEL_HFI_THERMAL" is required.
-The minimum version of the tool is "v1.12" to support this feature, which is part of Linux kernel version 5.18.
+The minimum version of the woke tool is "v1.12" to support this feature, which is part of Linux kernel version 5.18.

 To support such configuration, this tool can be used as a daemon.
 Add